BjRo/bjro.github.io/_posts/2018-11-4-choosing-the-right-technology.md

 * The concurrency capabilities of the platform looked like a good fit for our proxy scenario and `Sangria` provided a lot of interesting batching and execution options out of the box.
 * Some features were already implemented in `Sangria` that were still being discussed in the `GraphQL` community at the time and lacking in some of the other implementations (for instance the complexity analysis or SDL based schema materialization)

 Last but not least, I had a good gut feeling about `Sangria` as an open source project itself.
 In the short contacts and brief online interactions I had with its maintainer [Oleg Ilyenko](https://github.com/OlegIlyenko) I was amazed how knowledgable and at the same time humble and helpful he was.
 My impression was that if we would ever run into dead-ends with `Sangrias` code, for most scenarios we wouldn't have to run a fork, simply because of `Sangrias` extensibility.
 And for the other cases where this wasn't true, we could work with him to bring the necessary changes to `Sangria`.
 This gut feeling turned out to be true multiple times and I think this is also one of the reasons for the success of `Sangria` and why especially bigger companies seem to be betting on it.
-I'll write a bit more about that aspect in future posts, promised :)
+I'll write a bit more about that aspect in future posts, promised!

 Choosing `Sangria` is one of those decisions that I've never regretted.
-I never even once looked back thinking "This would be so much easier|better|cooler in XYZ".
+I never even once looked back thinking "This would be so much easier, better or cooler in XYZ".
 We're still happy with that choice, even after roughly 1,5 years of working with it.
 And you will see in the following posts, that our usage of `Sangria` is, well, a bit unconventional (to say the least).

 In the next post I will talk a bit about the initial game plan we derived from the `Premortem` and prototyping phase.
 Remember, in the last post, I mentioned that we were simultaneously building a new version of the profile with the respective product team.
 But so far we didn't have a single line of code written (since we archived the prototypes and started again from scratch).
-Obviously we had some stuff to figure out at that stage.
+Obviously we had some additional stuff to figure out at that stage.

 I hope you enjoyed this.
 See you next time around!!!